-The year's first music industry scandal-adjacent event has reached the internet.
-Lana Del Rey has confirmed rumours of a legal battle with Radiohead earlier today on Twitter, writing: "It’s true about the lawsuit."
+The date is January 5th, and news of the year's first music industry scandal-adjacent event has reached the internet.
+Lana Del Rey confirmed rumours of a legal battle with Radiohead earlier today on Twitter, writing: "It’s true about the lawsuit."
 The band haven't released a statement of their own, and their spokespeople have declined to comment to various media outlets.
 The lawsuit concerns Lana's Lust for Life track Get Free, and their 1993 song Creep.

 While Get Free is written in the key of B-flat major and Creep in G major, the songs do share a similar, albeit very common, chord progression -- this will presumably form the basis of Radiohead's case.